-The Commission's draft rule determination is to make a draft rule which is a more preferable draft rule.
-The draft rule introduces a 'global settlement' framework for settlement of the demand side of the wholesale electricity market.
-The draft rule also provides for a transition period to implement the changes necessary to introduce global settlement which aligns with the transition period for the implementation of five minute settlement, thereby reducing the costs of the change.
+The Commission's final rule determination is to make a final rule which is a more preferable final rule.
+The final rule introduces a global settlement framework for settlement of the demand side of the wholesale electricity market.
+The final rule also provides for a transition period to implement the changes necessary to introduce global settlement.

-The Commission's reasons for making this draft determination are set out in section 2.1.
+The Commission's reasons for making this final rule determination are set out in section 2.4 below.